didi/mand-mobile/site/docs/development.en-US.md

 #### Component Specification

 ##### Component Naming
-* Lower case letters for component name(kebab-case), which is splited with `-`, such as `image-reader`.
+* Lower-case letters for component name(kebab-case), which is splited with `-`, such as `image-reader`.
-* Accurately express component functionality and avoid over-simplification.
+* Accurately express the component functionality and avoid over-simplification.

 ##### Component Implementation
 * Dependencies

-  New external dependencies need to be decided after discussions with the core developers, try to choose relatively well-known open source components, and avoid excessive size.
+  New external dependencies need to be decided after discussions with the core developers.
+Try to choose relatively well-known open-source components, and avoid excessively large size.

 * Imports

-  Use a relative path reference inside the component, avoid using `alias`, such as `import { extand } from '../util'`.
+  Use a relative path inside the component, avoid using `alias`, such as `import { extand } from '../util'`.

 * Utilities